bcgsc/RAILS/readme.md

 In the runRAILS.sh, these scaftigs are renamed, tracking their scaffold of origin (renumbered incrementally) and their position within it (also numbered incrementally).
 A bwa index is created and the long sequence file, also re-numbered, is aligned to the scaftigs.
 Cobbler is supplied with the alignment file (-s sam file) and the long reads files (-q option), specifying the minimum length of anchoring bases (-d) aligning at the edge of scaftigs and the minimum sequence identity of the alignment (-i).
 When 1 or more long sequences align unambiguously to the 3'end of a scaftig and the 5'end of its neighbour, the gap is patched with the sequence of that long sequence.
 If no long sequences are suitable, or the -d and -i conditions are not met, the original Ns are placed back between those scaftigs.

+runRAILS.sh uses scaftigs for patching gaps, whereas runRAILS_lowcontiguityseqs.sh uses scaffold sequences (not broken at Ns) instead.
+If you intend to use an assembly with low contiguity for patching gaps, one that has few and short gaps (stretches of Ns), you may use runRAILS_lowcontiguityseqs.sh.
+This is because, depending on the -d parameter set, insufficient anchoring bases may align to patch a gap.

 RAILS process: